Hans-Agne Jakobsson Smoked Globes Chandelier

 Manufacturer: Hans-Agne Jakobsson AB, Markaryd, Sweden.

-Other versions: Made in many versions.
-Nobody knows exactly how many.
-The company produced a large amount of different brass chandeliers, starting from the late 1950s.
+Other versions: This Hans-Agne Jakobsson smoked globes chandelier exists in many versions.
+The company produced a large amount of this type of brass chandeliers, starting from the late 1950s.
 Some of them have names such as Patricia and Royal.

 Hans-Agne Jakobsson was a Swedish interior and furniture designer, born in Hvadhem on Gotland, Sweden in 1919.
 Jakobsson became a cabinetmaker at the age of 18 and later he graduated as an architect in Göteborg.
 He began as an assistant to Carl Malmsten and Werner West.